Skip to content

 • the drm backend now calls glFlush() after rendering.
 I have no clue why that's needed, but whenever we render into a shadow buffer of some sort (-> revert the last commit & use a rotated screen, or use QtQuick effects) there's very weird visible glitches.
 This glFlush isn't ideal, as we then may block for multiple milliseconds on the CPU side.

-• for #134 (closed) and #124 we'd need to asynchronously wait for rendering to complete before committing buffers anyways, so once we do that, calling glFlush should become unnecessary
+• for #134 (closed) and #124 (closed) we'd need to asynchronously wait for rendering to complete before committing buffers anyways, so once we do that, calling glFlush should become unnecessary

 • we might be able to fix this more easily for the short term by creating a fence and setting the IN_FENCE_FD drm property.
 While almost all drivers support this, we'd still need a fallback for the radeon driver...
 I guess a if (!supported) glFlush() wouldn't be that bad though